jonafe/appiconupdate/README.md

 # Appiconupdate

-Simple wrapper script around [fileicon](https://github.com/mklement0/fileicon) to update multiple file icons on macOS with one command.
+Simple wrapper script around [fileicon](https://github.com/mklement0/fileicon) to update multiple app icons on macOS with one command.

 ## Setup

 ### Prerequisites
-[fileicon](https://github.com/mklement0/fileicon) is installed on your system.
+[fileicon](https://github.com/mklement0/fileicon) needs to be installed on your system.

 ```shell
 $ brew install fileicon